- Why does Vuo cost money?

 Kosada is a small owner-operated company that has funded all of Vuo development out-of-pocket.
 We earned all of our Vuo start-up funds by doing consulting work and are not bound to any venture capitalist or shareholders.
 So that we can continue to rapidly develop Vuo on our own, we need revenue to sustain ourselves!
 Here's how we intend to sustain project Vuo:

 With the free trial, you can open and edit compositions created by the Vuo community, and use nodes created by the Vuo community.
+You can explore many of the things Vuo can do by trying out the included example compositions.
+If you want to dig deeper, you can review the manual, read the node documentation, or watch a tutorial.

 After you have purchased Vuo, you can activate your copy of the Vuo Editor using its "Help > Activate Vuo…" menu item or the "Activate Vuo" dialog button presented each time the Editor is launched.
 You can even start editing a composition with the Vuo free trial, then purchase and activate Vuo without closing your Vuo Editor window, and you'll be able to save the composition you edited!